th7mo/th7mo.com/yaml-front-matter.md

 ```

 In the YAML front matter metadata about the document can be stored.
-Information about the author, title, language and date of the document are the most used pieces of metadata.
+Information about the author, title, language and date of the document are the most used pieces of metadata:
 ```md
 ---
 author: "Thimo van Velzen"